tts-tcq-2024/build-safety-net-in-py-Sankhadeep369/TestSpec.md

 This test specification serves as a guide to validate the Soundex algorithm implementation.
 Regular updates and additions to test cases are recommended as new features or changes are introduced to the codebase.

 ---

-Feel free to modify any section to fit your project needs or to add any additional test cases you deem necessary!